audreyfeldroy/favicon-cheat-sheet/README.md

 <link rel="manifest" href="/manifest.json">
 ```

 **Dark mode support:** Your SVG can adapt to light/dark mode.
-See [SVG Favicons and Dark Mode](#svg-favicons-and-dark-mode) below.
+See [SVG Favicons](#svg-favicons) below.

 Your `manifest.json` should include 192x192 and 512x512 icons for PWA support.
 That's it.
 Read on for legacy browser support and the full history.

 ---

-## SVG Favicons and Dark Mode
+## SVG Favicons

+Modern browsers support SVG favicons, which offer two key advantages: infinite scalability and the ability to respond to user preferences like dark mode.

+### Dark Mode Support

-One of the beautiful things about SVG favicons is that they can contain embedded CSS, including media queries.
+SVG favicons can contain embedded CSS, including media queries.
 This means your favicon can automatically adapt to the user's light or dark mode preference:

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 32 32">